The Call for Session Proposals and Poster Presenters closed July 19, 2019.

 90-Minute Workshop: Held during the 90-minute time slots, workshops are instructional or informational in nature and are markedly different from a concurrent session.
 The workshop should be interactive and give participants opportunities to practice skills learned during the session and receive feedback from session organizers.

-Five-Minute Flash Talk Format: Flash talks offer individuals the opportunity to have the stage to themselves for five minutes plus two minutes of Q&A (one presenter only per submission).
+Five-Minute Flash Talk Session: Flash talks offer individuals the opportunity to each have five minutes to present and two minutes of Q&A (one presenter only per submission) on a novel and inspiring topic relevant to those attending the NCSE Annual Conference.
 Presenters are allowed one visual slide.
-Flash talks can be on any novel and inspiring topic relevant to those attending the NCSE Annual Conference.
-Talks should be dynamic and engaging, oriented toward a more public audience, and showcase good public communication skills.
-Flash talk submissions will be grouped into sessions by topic or cross-cutting theme, with short Q&As following each talk.
+Flash talks should be dynamic and engaging, oriented toward a more public audience and showcase strong public communication skills.
+Flash talk submissions will be grouped into sessions by topic or cross-cutting theme.

 Poster Presentation: A poster presentation is a graphic representation of an author's research.
 Authors illustrate their findings by displaying graphs, photos, diagrams, and a small amount of text on poster boards.
 Poster presenters will be required to stand with their poster during a designated time to answer questions from attendees.